tinymce/tinymce-docs/get-started/customize-ui.md

 });
 ```

-If you tried this snippet you'll have noticed that although you added the `code` button to the toolbar and created a new menu called `Tools` with the menu item `Source code`, everything else on the toolbar disappeared.
+If you tried this snippet you would have noticed that although you added the `code` button to the toolbar and created a new menu called `Tools` with the menu item `Source code`, everything else on the toolbar disappeared.
 (See [this page](../first-steps/) if you need a basic HTML code block.)

 If you wanted the default toolbar *plus* the `code` functionality you'd need this: